The Return

 Kamloops, BC

 “As an Igbo writer, “The Return” is deeply personal and steeped in ancestral reverence.
 The poem echoes the pain and resilience of my ancestors during the horrors of the transatlantic slave trade, while also serving as a reclamation of our identity and strength.
 The Igbo Landing was never taught in the schools I attended back home, nor in the schools here.
 Through my own research, I was privileged to come across this integral part of my history.
 The Igbo Landing story tells of an event when a group of trafficked Igbo men and women fearlessly took control of a slave ship and jumped into the water below, committing mass suicide to escape the horrors of slavery.
 To them, life without freedom was not life at all.
 Although grim, this experience of my ancestors instills in me the belief that true living is honoring oneself and one’s heritage.
-Additionally, the imagery of water and the sea holds special significance for the Igbo people, as we believe our souls are rooted in the earth and water, symbols of life, death, and rebirth.
-Igbo Traditional Spirituality has always revered and worshipped the goddess of the ocean and rivers; this deity is seen as a mother and nurturing figure.
-It is said that during slavery, she traveled with stolen Black men, women, and children, protecting and guiding them through their tough journey.
-This is evident in the way water deities like La Sirene, Idemmili, Yemaya/Iemonja, and Mami Wata are worshipped in Haiti, Cuba, and Brazil.
-The journey of our spirituality—changing but never lost—mirrors our deep, unbroken connection to the land of our ancestors.
-The repeated invocation of the sea, the “great mother,” and the reclaiming of autonomy over our souls are not just metaphors; they are affirmations of the enduring power of our culture, our traditions, and our collective spirit that have remained through violent colonization.
-This poem is a prayer for my ancestors and myself, affirming that despite the trials and tribulations we faced as a people, we have always existed, we are resilient, and we are returning home.”
+Additionally, the imagery of water and the sea holds special significance for the Igbo people, as we believe it is a symbol of life and rebirth.
+The journey of our culture—changing but never lost—mirrors our deep, unbroken connection to the land of our ancestors.
+The repeated invocation of the sea and the reclaiming of autonomy over our souls are not just metaphors; they are affirmations of the enduring power of our traditions and our collective spirit that have remained through violent colonization.
+This poem is a tribute to my ancestors and myself, affirming that despite the trials and tribulations we faced as a people, we have always existed, we are resilient, and we are returning home.”

 Start here: